hyoungju03/f1tenth_SP25/README.md

 This document is designed as a high-level guide for you to understand the main components and code structure for a **lane detection** pipeline using **color thresholding** and a **PID controller** to follow lanes.

 > **Note**: This version of lane detection is more archaic, as it relies on straightforward color thresholding.
 You are free to keep it simple or adapt it into a more advanced technique (e.g. building on your MP1) if you wish.
+This code was tested during the night, so you will probably have to modify aspects of it to get the vehicle to move smoothly around the track.
 Throughout this guide, we will frequently point you to two primary code files of interest that you should start modifying:
 >
 > - **`lane_detection.py`**
 > - **`vision_lanefollower_pid.py`**